frankieliu/hugo/content/posts/818-race-car.md

 \\(2^{k+1}-1\\) jump and a \\(RAR\\), which is shorter.
-This reasoning calls for taking the longest jump available as opposed to a series of shorter equal length jumps, since two shorter equal length jumps can be more effectively done with a one longer jump.
+This reasoning calls for taking the longest jump available as opposed to a series of shorter equal length jumps, since two shorter equal length jumps can be more effectively done with one longer jump.